Skip to content

 • delete_automation_rule - Remove automation rules

-• analyze_template_automations - Get insights into current automation setup
+• analyze_template_automations - Review current automation setup

 Optimization:

-• consolidate_automation_rules - Simplify complex automation setups
+• consolidate_automation_rules - Simplify automation setups

-• suggest_automation_consolidation - Get recommendations for automation improvements
+• suggest_automation_consolidation - Get recommendations for improvements

 Security and authentication